Sky11y/Philosophers/blueprint.md

 2.1.
 Keep them alive
 2.2.
 Let other die

+IF NEED TO HAVE FASTER CODE, USE BITWISE OPERATIONS INSTEAD OF MODULUS AND WHAT NOT

 1. check the input
     - no of philos/forks (1), time to die (2), eat (3) and sleep (4)
 2. create a thread out of each filos